 It’s no fun being locked out of your apartment, but it’s bound to happen sooner or later.
-You walk up to your front door and the key that unlocks your world is nowhere to be found.
-And where exactly is that handy spare key?
-Oh, it’s just a few feet away.
-Inside the hallway junk drawer.
-You know, inside your apartment.
+You walk up to your front door and the key is nowhere to be found.
+And where exactly is the spare?
+A few feet away.
+In the hallway junk drawer.
+Inside your apartment.

 Okay, enough with the wisecracks.
 We’re going to tell you how to prevent this inconvenient dilemma from ever happening, so take notes.

 - Know your building’s lockout and key policy: A lot can depend on your building.
 If there’s a leasing office, they might be able to let you in during business hours without hassle, while during off-hours you might be on your own to handle things.
 When you lose your key, there may also be a policy for changing locks or getting new keys made, which should all be in your lease.